ArdWang/NEWCONCEPTENGLISH2/README.md

 #### Lesson31 Success story

 Frank Hawkins was telling the writer about his experiences as a young man.
 Frank used to work in a small shop as a boy.
-He used to repaired bicycles.
+He used to repaire bicycles.
 In 1958, he bought a small workshop of his own and in his twenties he made spare parts for aeroplanes.
-He employ a lot of people in a few years.
+He employed a lot of people in a few years.
 After a while his wife came into the room. she wanted him to repaired their grandson's bicycle.